Haelchue/RAG/README.md

-# Retreival Augmented Generation along with Evaluations
+# Retreival Augmented Generation with Evaluations

 ####  An Evaluated, Metrics-Driven RAG System for Reliable PDF Question Answering